AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

   ![result for 'find alex charlotte'](images/findAlexCharlotteResult.png)

-### Finding a patient by department
+### Locating a contact by department: `finddep`

 Find patients whose departments match with the keyword.

-Format: `findpatient KEYWORD`
+Format: `finddep KEYWORD`

 * The search is case-insensitive. e.g `Conology` will match `conology`
 * Only one keyword is allowed.
-* Only the department of the patient is searched.
+* Only the department of the contact is searched.
 * Only full words will be matched e.g. `con` will not match `conology`.
-* All patients in the department will be returned e.g. `findpatient conology` will return a list of Conology patients.
+* All contacts in the department will be returned e.g. `finddep conology` will return a list of Conology patients and doctors.

 Examples:
 If these two `addpatient` commands are executed,